WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Experimental Results

 Gemini-3-Pro achieves the highest success rate across all elements except \texttt{Radio Button}s.
 For the other models, tasks involving the UI elements \texttt{Text Input}~(14 instances) and \texttt{Menu}~(7 instances) lead to uniformly low success rates.
 For instance, GPT-5-mini is able to complete only 3 and 0 tasks involving these elements, respectively, explicitly failing due to the \texttt{Text Input} in 3 instances and the \texttt{Menu} in 1 instance.
 Furthermore, stateful elements like \texttt{Toggle}~(98 instances) and \texttt{Radio Button}~(20 instances), which form a major portion of our dataset, lead to lower success rates and high direct failure rates across all models.

-For example, both Gemini-2.5-Flash and Gemini-2.5-Pro struggle significantly with toggles: 2.5-Flash has 46 instances of direct failures~(46.9\% of toggle tasks) compared to 37 successes, and Gemini-2.5-Pro shows 45 direct failures.
-Similarly, Gemma-3-27B successfully completes tasks involving toggles in only 20 instances, while it fails directly due to toggles in another 20 instances.
+Similarly, Gemma-3-27B successfully completes tasks involving toggles in only 21 instances.
 We also observe that within the Claude and GPT families, performance on toggles is relatively consistent between variants, whereas the larger models~(Claude-Sonnet-4.5 and GPT-5.1) demonstrate better performance on radio buttons.
 Lastly, we notice that the UI elements \texttt{Link} and \texttt{Button} show considerably lower direct failure rates relative to their frequency across all models.
 This suggests that while models reliably complete tasks involving standard navigational elements like links and buttons, their capabilities degrade significantly on elements that require conditional interaction.
 We explore this state-dependency further in the subsequent analysis.
+For example, both Gemini-2.5-Flash and Gemini-2.5-Pro struggle significantly with toggles: 2.5-Flash has 49 instances of direct failures~(50.0\% of toggle tasks), and Gemini-2.5-Pro shows 45 direct failures.